 Fantastic Beasts and the baggy plotting

-Fantastic Beasts and Where to Find Them takes us back almost a century, to New York in the mid-1920s, 70 years before the Harry Potter saga starts and long before anyone has ever heard of the Boy Who Lived.
+Fantastic Beasts and Where to Find Them takes us back almost a century, to New York in the mid-1920s, 70 years before the Harry Potter saga starts and long before anyone has ever heard of the Boy Who Lived for borrow 100 dollars today.

 We arrive in The Big Apple with the not-yet-famous magizoologist Newt Scamander, the future author of the titular guide to magical creatures (a book that Harry, Ron and Hermione will be required to buy for their first year at Hogwarts).